dsoprea/StripPreambleCs/README.md

 ## Description

 This tool strips boilerplate text from the tops of files (which we refer to as "preamble").
-This tool may also be used with many files (even specific via a filename pattern) which are then concatenated.
+This tool may also be used with many files (even specified via filename patterns) which are then concatenated.
 The output is printed to standard out.

 ## Basic Concept